TRW Grant Guidelines

 • Description of the company’s need to undertake the proposed project

-• Physical description of the proposed project, including any business or residential relocation which may result from the undertaking of the project
+• Physical description of the proposed project, including any business or residential relocation that may result from the undertaking of the project

 • Explanation of how your project will contribute to the economy of Texas